princesharma08/SpaceX_Landing/README.md

+# SpaceX: Capsule Landing Page

+# About SpaceX:
+SpaceX, a pioneering company at the forefront of space exploration, is known for designing, manufacturing, and launching cutting-edge rockets and spacecraft.
+The remarkable aspect is that they've generously open-sourced their data through the SpaceX Data API.

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-# SpaceX: Capsule Landing Page

-# About SpaceX:
-SpaceX, a pioneering company at the forefront of space exploration, is known for designing, manufacturing, and launching cutting-edge rockets and spacecraft.
-The remarkable aspect is that they've generously open-sourced their data through the SpaceX Data API.

 # Assignment Overview:
 1. Craft a visually stunning, pixel-perfect landing page that will leave jaws dropping.
 Your design skills will be on full display!